Your mind won’t stop.

 “Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?”

-God Himself commands you to stop dwelling on the past—not because the past is irrelevant, but because He’s already doing something new and you’re missing it.
+God Himself commands you to stop dwelling on the past—not because the past is irrelevant, but because He’s already doing something new.

 7. Lamentations 3:22–23